winnieau/takeaway-challenge-redo/README.md

 Note
 ---

-A big thank you to [Parminder](https://github.com/ajitsy) who contributed to a large portion of this code, but whose work does not show up in the contributions on Github.
+A big thank you to [Parminder](https://github.com/ajitsy) who contributed to a large portion of this code, but whose work does not show up in the contributions on GitHub.